mag4no10/arch-linux-guide/README.md

 ```
 Results ending in rom, loop or airoot may be ignored.
 We need at least 2 partitions:
-* One partition for the root directory /
+* One partition for the root directory.
-* For booting in UEFI mode: an EFI system partition. \
+* For booting in UEFI mode: an EFI system partition.

 Swap partition is optional, but it's advisable to create it aswell
 Other partitions like /var /opt or /home can be create separately. \